-In FY 2009, funds will be used for continuing efforts to restore the South Florida Ecosystem for the Seminole and Miccosukee Tribes.
-This funding (\$195,000 each) is included within each Tribe's base funding and is provided to support research, studies, and planning on water quality and distribution systems, ecosystem development and management, and planning for compliance with the ESA in storm water areas on the Seminole and Big Cypress reservations.
+In FY 2010, funds will be used for continuing efforts to restore the South Florida Ecosystem for the Seminole and Miccosukee Tribes.
+This funding (\$195,000 each) is included within each

+Tribe's base funding and is provided to support research, studies, and planning on water quality and distribution systems, ecosystem development and management, and planning for compliance with the ESA in storm water areas on the Seminole and Big Cypress reservations.

-U.S. Environmental Protection Agency (EPA) (\$2,161,000)
+U.S. Environmental Protection Agency (EPA) (\$2,185,000)

-EPA priorities for restoring and protecting the South Florida Ecosystem in FY 2009 include continuing to work with the State of Florida and federal agencies to implement appropriate phosphorus control programs that will attain water quality standards within the Everglades Ecosystem; supporting development of Total Maximum Daily Loads for the Lake Okeechobee watershed; assisting the State of Florida and the SFWMD in evaluating the appropriateness of Aquifer Storage and Recovery technology as a key element of the restoration strategy for south Florida; updating and implementing the South Florida Wetlands Conservation Strategy to include protecting and restoring critical wetland habitats in the face of tremendous growth and development pressures; continuing to implement the comprehensive monitoring program (water quality, coral reef, and seagrass), special studies, data management, and public education components of the Florida Keys National Marine Sanctuary Water Quality Protection Program as required by the National Marine Sanctuaries Program Amendments Act of 1992; and protecting coral reef ecosystems of southeast Florida by reducing land-based sources of pollution on a watershed scale, including controlling discharges from point sources.
+EPA priorities for restoring and protecting the South Florida Ecosystem in FY 2010 include continuing to work with the Corps of Engineers and the State of Florida to implement the CERP via National Environmental Policy Act and Clean Water Act program areas; working with the State of Florida and federal agencies to implement appropriate phosphorus control programs that will attain water quality standards within the Everglades Ecosystem; supporting development of Total Maximum Daily Loads for the Lake Okeechobee watershed; assisting the State of Florida and the SFWMD in evaluating the appropriateness of Aquifer Storage and Recovery technology as a key element of the restoration strategy for south Florida; updating and implementing the South Florida Wetlands Conservation Strategy to include protecting and restoring critical wetland habitats in the face of tremendous growth and development pressures; continuing to implement the comprehensive monitoring program (water quality, coral reef, and seagrass), special studies, data management, and public education components of the Florida Keys National Marine Sanctuary Water Quality Protection Program as required by the National Marine Sanctuaries Program Amendments Act of 1992; and protecting coral reef ecosystems of southeast Florida by reducing land-based sources of pollution on a watershed scale, including controlling discharges from point sources.